mataron/bvgz-vm/doc/vm.md

 * _ret_ is the ref where the result of the function will go
 * _args_ points to the first argument (all args are 64 bit long)

-The vm stack ONLY holds the return addresses
+The vm stack ONLY holds the return addresses, return value address & argument list address.

 ## Procedure model